Skip to content

 Google Play upload failed: 401

-Check that your service account has the Release Manager role in Google Play Console (not just Google Cloud Console).
+Check that your service account has the required permissions in Google Play Console (not just Google Cloud Console).
+See the setup steps above.

 Build uses gradle instead of ./gradlew